Timsey/starter-academic/content/home/talks.md

 headless: true

 # Order that this section appears on the page.
-weight: 40
+weight: 20

-title: 'Recent talks'
+title: 'Recent and upcoming talks'
 subtitle:

 content: